johnae/spook/README.md

 After running the above you should have an executable called spook.
 See below for instructions on how to run it.

-You might want to check that script before you run it which you can do [here](https://gist.github.com/johnae/6fdc84ea7d843812152e)
+You might want to check that script before you run it which you can do [here](https://gist.github.com/johnae/6fdc84ea7d843812152e).

+Obviously you can also just download the release manually from the github releases page.

 ### Running it